 Dinner tonight will be at La Cuisine de Phillipe, a classic bistro serving traditional French cuisine and specializing in soufflés.

-After breakfast at our hotel, we’ll taxi over to the right bank to the Marais, one of Paris’ most delightful areas.
+After breakfast at our hotel, we’ll take a scenic walk across the Pont Des Art to the right bank to discover the Marais, one of Paris’ most delightful areas.
 We’ll start with a visit to one of Paris’ many outdoor food markets, Marche Baudoyer, to see how Parisien’s have done their shopping for centuries.
 You’ll marvel at the variety and presentation of the produce, cheese, meat and fish, and almost anything else you can imagine.
 (Most Paris apartments are small, and have small refrigerators, so a daily visit to a local market is not uncommon).